lignigno/LASCII/README.md

 <h2 align="center"> INSTALL EXEMPLES </h2>

 > [!IMPORTANT]
-> After installing the examples, you need to check that "LASCII" is installed
+> After installing the examples, you need to check that "LASCII" is downloaded
 > (see the instructions above)

 ``` bash